rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-08-20-5c411f87e1829ffb-sebi-order-for-compliance-remittance-order-for-recovery-certificate-no-8632-of-2.md

 source: sebi
 stocks: []
 tags:
-- recovery-proceedings
-- front-running
-- fidelity-group
 - compliance-order
 - enforcement
+- fidelity-group
+- investigation
+- recovery
 title: 'SEBI Order for Compliance – Remittance Order for Recovery Certificate No.
   8632 of 2025 against Sumit Kanungo in the matter of Front Running: Various Funds of Fidelity Group'